zaza0209/GEERL/rebuttal_cs.md

 ### Clarity
 * Figure 1 is not sufficiently motivating.
 What is the key takeaway here?
 There are no axes labels, and while there are some clustered color groups (e.g., more blue in the lower left of the grid), it is not clear that there is strong intra-cluster correlation.
 Please explain this more.

+    -  We use the following procedure to test the existence of intra-cluster correlation.
+We begin by conducting a linear regression of daily outcome (step count, sleep duration or mood score) against multiple predictors: the previous day's step count, sleep duration, mood score, whether receiving a message, and week index, using linear basis functions.
+Next, we extracted the residuals from this regression and analyzed them using a linear mixed effects model implemented using `lme4` package in R. This model incorporated both a fixed intercept and random intercepts for each institution.
+Finally, we use `ranova` function in `lmerTest` R package to test the significance of the random effect.
+The resulting p-value for all three variables (step count, sleep duration or mood score) are less than $2.2 \times 10^{-16}$, indicating the existence of intra-cluster correlation.

 * In Figure 2, why does the delta between FQI/GFQI get smaller as the number of clusters increase?
 Is it because with a larger number of clusters, there is more shared structure between clusters that an algorithm can capitalize on?
 Is the distance between the clusters a factor here?
 Also is is the performance of GFQI similar to FQI if there is 1 cluster?